-So, you were recently pre-approved for a mortgage.
+So, you were recently getting pre-approved for a mortgage.
 Congratulations!
 But don’t pop the champagne until closing day and all the home loan documents are signed and recorded.
-Despite what you might hear, there are plenty of things you can do to kill your mortgage approval before closing day.
+Getting a pre-approved mortgage up-front can streamline your entire home buying process if you align yourself with the right lender and realtor.
+Despite what you might hear, there are plenty of things you can do to kill your mortgage preapproval before closing day.

 How to Get a Pre-Approved Mortgage When Buying a Home